The Bracelet Maker Behind Every Iconic Watch

 Image Source: hodinkee.com

 Before the Oyster bracelet, there was the Bonklip bracelet (above, left).
-This expandable interlocking design was seen across the watch industry in the early-20th century, and Rolex was no exception.
-The brand utilized one manufacturer only: Gay Frères.
+This expandable interlocking design was seen across the watch industry in the early 20th century, and Rolex was no exception.
+The brand utilized one manufacturer for Bonklip bracelets: Gay Frères.
 This relationship continued into the 1940s when Rolex developed and patented their Oyster bracelet, released in 1948.
-From rivets to folded links to the solid links of today, Gay Frères stood alongside Rolex in their evolution of perhaps the most iconic watch bracelet of all time.
-This partnership is approaching its 100 year anniversary.
+From rivets to folded links to the solid links of today, Gay Frères stood alongside Rolex during the Oyster bracelet's evolution: what's arguably the most iconic watch bracelet of all time.
+This partnership is approaching its 100-year anniversary.

 The Audemars Piguet Royal Oak Bracelet